-The observation in the theses with a qualitative approach is not a mere work of looking at and recording what is seen, it is more related to perceiving in all its aspects the phenomenon that is being studied.
+The observation in the theses with a qualitative approach is not a mere work of looking at and recording what is seen, it is more related to perceiving in all its aspects the phenomenon that is being studied and buy essays online for college.
 Unlike what you might think this is a complex work, much more than the observation in quantitative studies.
 Remember that the latter register, account and tabulate in a structured way.
 On the contrary, observation in qualitative research takes aspects that cover many details, which will require prior preparation.

 Some people believe that the qualitative approach lacks objectivity and validity because of the interpretative (subjective) nature of the analysis, but nothing is further from reality.
 The interpretation and the qualification, although they give room to the judgments of opinion of the investigator, that does not imply that you can say what you want without argumentation.

 The qualitative approach also produces scientific knowledge and, therefore, must be able to demonstrate the relevance and veracity of its postulates.
 Hence the importance of observation for the collection of relevant data and justify the results and conclusions.

 OBSERVATION IN THE INVESTIGATION

 Observation in qualitative research does not refer only to seeing, recording what stimulates the view.
 It requires all our senses and acuity to collect the data.
 We may be studying a particular problem and things like sounds, textures, smells are just as important.
 For example, it happens frequently in studies of environmental issues or social issues.
 Think of the researchers who study communities, families or ethnicities.

 We can define it then as a holistic observation that attends to the whole, but without forgetting the details.
 Its function is to explore the whole environment where the problem is presented and the phenomenon itself.
 When working with people should be observed culture, values, activities, social interaction, emotional ties and attitudes.